Muses Diary: Background

-On July 20, 2016 Star Empire announced through a video teaser the upcoming debut of Nine Muses first four-member unit group called Nine Muses A, setting the release for August 4 at noon KST with no specific details.
+On July 20, 2016 Star Empire announced through a video teaser the upcoming debut of Nine Muse's first four-member unit group called Nine Muses' A, setting the release for August 4 at noon KST with no specific details.
 On July 21 it was revealed that the title track will be called "Lip 2 Lip" and members Kyungri, Hyemi, Sojin and Keumjo will be part of the group.
-On July 25 it was revealed that the single album will be called Muses Diary, releasing the full track list for a total of four songs.
-From July 26 to July 28, teasers images of the full group were released online, along with short clips of each members.
+On July 25 it was revealed that the single album would be called Muses Diary, releasing the full track list for a total of four songs.
+From July 26 to July 28, teasers images of the full group were released online, along with short clips of each member.
 On July 29, an audio teaser of the single was posted online, revealing the songs for the first time.
 On August 1, the first music video teaser for "Lip 2 Lip" was released.

 Muses Diary was released as a digital download on August 4, 2016 through several music portals.

 Commercial performance

 Muses Diary entered at number 4 on the Gaon Album Chart on the chart issue dated July 31 - August 6, 2016.
-In its second week, charted at number 10 and on its third week at number 12.
+In its second week, charted at number 10 and in its third week at number 12.
 In its fourth week, the single album fell from the Top 20, charting at number 21.

 The title track "Lip 2 Lip" entered at number 52 on the Gaon Digital Chart on the chart issue dated July 31 - August 6, 2016 with 37,849 downloads sold.